openmrs/openmrs-plir-dockerized-setup/README.md

          GET: http://localhost:8090/fhir/Measure/TX-PVLS/$evaluate-measure?periodStart=<date>&periodEnd=<date>

    Note : substitute `<date>` in the GET request with your actual date parameter  .

+   To remove and clean out all created containers and volumes, run

+          chmod +x stop.sh ; ./stop.sh